Hi-Rez Studios: Jetpack Fighter

 Jetpack Fighter is a free-to-play high speed platformer for mobile.
 The game was released first for iOS on January 7, 2016, and Apple editors featured it as a Best New Game.
 As of July 27, 2016, the game has been released on Android.
 The game has earned a metascore of 83.

 Divine Knockout

-Divine Knockout (DKO, for short) is a third-person platform fighter developed by Red Beard Games, in Brighton.
-DKO started its closed Alpha in early 2022 and on November 22nd, 2022, announced that the game release date is going to be December 6th where the game is going to be available for PC (through Steam and Epic), Xbox One and Series X|S, PlayStation 4 and 5.
-On November 30th, 2022, Hi-Rez announced a partnership with PlayStation, where Divine Knockout's Founders Edition is included with PlayStation Plus during the month of December, 2022.
+Divine Knockout (DKO, for short) was a third-person platform fighter developed by Red Beard Games, in Brighton.
+DKO started its closed Alpha in early 2022 and on November 22, 2022, announced that the game release date is going to be December 6 where the game is going to be available for PC (through Steam and Epic), Xbox One and Series X|S, PlayStation 4 and 5.
+On November 30, 2022, Hi-Rez announced a partnership with PlayStation, where Divine Knockout's Founders Edition is included with PlayStation Plus during the month of December, 2022.
 The game was released on Steam, Epic Games Store, PlayStation, and Xbox on December 6, 2022.
+Currently there is no dev working on the game.
+The developers announced game servers will be shut down on February 17, 2025.